-If one lender has several loans that are paid slowly, or goes in to default, they may lose their ability to sell future mortgages to particular lenders.
-In a worst case scenario, the lender is forced to buy back a mortgage that they previously sold.
+If one lender has several loans that are paid slowly or go into default, they may lose their ability to sell future mortgages to particular lenders.
+In a worst-case scenario, the lender is forced to buy back a mortgage that they previously sold.

 Mortgage lenders are in the business of making home loans in order to turn a profit, not buy back mortgages that were previously sold to a large investment firm.
 Therefore, based on their own track record or based on knowledge gained directly from large investment firms, mortgage lenders will put lender overlays in place to steer away particular types of home applicants.
 Their hope is that the right mortgage overlays will greatly reduce their overall risk and allow them to enjoy a profitable venture with mortgage loans.